caojieming/website_project/content/terms.md

   image: ""
 ---

-Use this website at you own risk, I claim no responsibility for negative outcomes that may occur as a result of viewing this site.
+Use this website at you own risk, I claim no responsibility for negative outcomes that may occur as a result of viewing this site (not that there should be any).